Written by Mitch Tapner.

 Funeral poverty is not only about cost.
 It’s also about choice, dignity, and being able to grieve without added worry.

-According to SunLife’s Cost of Dying Report, the average cost of a basic funeral in the UK is now over £4,100.
+According to SunLife’s Cost of Dying Report, the national average total cost of a funeral is now £5,140.
 Research from Royal London and Quaker Social Action has shown that 1 in 8 people face financial difficulty when paying for a funeral.

 Those most at risk include: